masolimano/maneage/README-hacking.md

      Arguably the easiest way to start is to clone this repository as shown below.
-As you see, after the cloning some further corrections to your clone's Git settings are necessary: first, you need to remove all possibly existing Git tags from the template's history.
+As you see, after the cloning some further corrections to your clone's Git settings are necessary: first, you need to remove all possibly existing Git tags from the Maneage's history.
 Then you need to rename the conventional `origin` remote server, and the `master` branch.
 This renaming allows you to use these standard names for your own customized project (which greatly helps because this convention is widely used).

      ```shell
-     $ git clone git://git.sv.gnu.org/reproduce   # Clone/copy the project and its history.
+     $ git clone https://gitlab.com/maneage/project.git # Clone/copy the project and its history.
-     $ mv reproduce my-project                    # Change the name to your project's name.
+     $ mv project my-project                      # Change the name to your project's name.
      $ cd my-project                              # Go into the cloned directory.
-     $ git tag | xargs git tag -d                 # Delete all template tags.
+     $ git tag | xargs git tag -d                 # Delete all Maneage tags.
-     $ git config remote.origin.tagopt --no-tags  # No tags in future fetch/pull from this template.
+     $ git config remote.origin.tagopt --no-tags  # No tags in future fetch/pull from Maneage.
-     $ git remote rename origin template-origin   # Rename current/only remote to "template-origin".
+     $ git remote rename origin origin-maneage    # Rename current/only remote to "origin-maneage".
-     $ git branch -m template                     # Rename current/only branch to "template".
-     $ git checkout -b master                     # Create and enter new "master" branch.
+     $ git checkout -b master                     # Create and enter your own "master" branch.
      $ pwd                                        # Just to confirm where you are.
      ```